 I was deeply saddened when Lori told me what happened to her dad, but I wasn’t shocked.
 Nor was I shocked to hear the stories of others who had similar experiences with long-term care giant Revera, which, coincidentally, include Sue T., the friend of a friend whose elderly parents lived in a facility run by Revera.
 More about Sue’s story in coming weeks.

-The surprising part about Dekervor, and the thirty or so families who have joined her to mount a class action suit against Revera, is that she and they have come forward.
+The surprising part about Dekervor, and the ninety or so families who have joined her to mount a class action suit against Revera, is that she and they have come forward.
 I believe elder abuse is pervasive in Canadian long-term care.
 The problem is, it’s also hidden, and thus hard to fight.
 Whistleblowers are few and far between and family members often either don’t recognize abuse if they see it or fear reprisals or even worse care if they rock the boat.
 Those who do complain have a hard time being heard and making their stories stick because facilities and their “experts” hold all the cards.
 Think David and Goliath without the happy ending.